kids-first/kf-developer-handbook/docs/development/cicd.rst

 --

 The QA environment provides a mostly-stable environment where new features may be used, evaluated, and tested before being released.
-This is is where integration test-suites may be run to ensure that all services cooperate nicely.
+This is where integration test-suites may be run to ensure that all services cooperate nicely.
 The data in QA should also be close to production quality to fully flex all features.
 New features enter QA after merging a feature branch into the